music dictionary : musical symbols

 • variety of accents

-• placed above or below the note-head, marcato/staccato or staccato duro: (Italian) more forceful marking, more forcefully accented
+• marcato staccato markplaced above or below the note-head, marcato/staccato or staccato duro: (Italian) more forceful marking, more forcefully accented

 • variety of accents

-• placed above or below the note-head, accented staccato
+• accent staccato markplaced above or below the note-head, accented staccato

 • variety of accents

-• as an accent or stress mark - called le petit chapeau.
-In the eighteenth-century this mark was used to denote expressive stress and for such purpose the sign continued to be used into the ninteenth-century.
+• caretthe caret, when used as an accent or stress mark, also called le petit chapeau.
+In the eighteenth-century this mark was used to denote expressive stress and for such purpose the sign continued to be used into the nineteenth-century.
 There is good evidence that in terms of its strength le petit chapeau lies between the light + and the heavier sf and sfz.
 By the middle of the nineteenth-century le petit chapeau was used synonymously with > or even to indicate a somewhat heavier stress than >

 [we thank Ron Evans for bringing the reference Signs as Accent Markings to our attention.
 We have drawn our information from that reference]